 In the strongest areas we have established eight Research and Knowledge Transfer (RKT) Centres.
 All have impressive track records of research council funding, research studentships, and working with industry and business.

 The Centre for Advanced Materials Engineering is the choice for external bodies in the development of smart materials for high added-value products aimed primarily at health and wellbeing - medical devices, biomedical products, and 'resource efficient' speciality materials and products.

-The Automotive Research Centre, headed by Andrew Day has brought together a team of experts in the School of Engineering, Design, & Technology with a broad range of knowledge and experience in Mechanical and Automotive Engineering and a track record of industrial collaboration covering over 20 years.
+The Automotive Research Centre, headed by Felician Campean has brought together a team of experts in the School of Engineering, Design, & Technology with a broad range of knowledge and experience in Mechanical and Automotive Engineering and a track record of industrial collaboration covering over 20 years.

 We have a strong track record of successful industry partnerships with major companies including Jaguar Land Rover, Cummins, and Ford.
 We help Manufacturing Industry and other organisations improve designs, systems, products, and processes to enhance their competitiveness and sustainability, focusing particularly on efficiency improvements and CO2 reduction in the road transport sector.